deylove2hate/.net-redBus-Clone/README.md

 ```

-⚠️ This project is under development.
+⚠️ Note: This project is licensed under MIT for educational and demonstration purposes.
+Proper credit to the original author (Rabindranath Chanda) is required when reusing or redistributing this code.

 ````
 ---